sveetch/cookiecutter-sveetch-djangoapp/README.rst

 You can define author full name, email, github username, pypi username, version start, package name and package short description.

-Some of these have a default value filled from a previous value, obviously you can edit it to your own needs.

-You can pre define some options in your
-`cookiecutter user configuration <https://cookiecutter.readthedocs.io/en/1.7.2/advanced/user_config.html>`_ to avoid to input them each time you use this cookie.
-This is especially recommended for the author and username ones.
+You can pre define some option values in your `cookiecutter user configuration <https://cookiecutter.readthedocs.io/en/1.7.2/advanced/user_config.html>`_ to avoid to input them each time you use this cookie.
+This is especially recommended for the author and username that are pretty common on cookiecutter templates.

 Special options
 ...............

+``init_git_repository``
+    If enabled, your new project will be initialized as a Git repository and everything will be added to an initial commit.
+This is useful to start playing on your new project in a new branch and quickly be able to goes back to initial state.

 ``include_api``
     This is to enable API feature with Django REST framework.
 It is enabled by default and it expect a ``True`` or ``true`` value, any other value will disable feature.

+``include_frontend``
+    This will include a frontend configuration and structure into the project.
+Makefile will have some additional tasks to install and build frontend.
+Sandbox skeleton template will load its CSS and JS assets.

+    This is a pretty basic frontend with Node.js, Babel, Webpack, jQuery, Sass compiler and Bootstrap.
+It will be enough to prototype your layout but you will probably need to improve it yourself for more specific usecases.

 About first project install
 ---------------------------